Gurnski/BSGO-Private-Server/README.md

 from a server that no longer exists, and the card database was never published.
 Install the client today and it connects to nothing, then waits forever.

 This repo rebuilds that data, and the server fixes needed to run it.
-Right now that means 12,204 cards, 58 star systems, the original's full equipment catalogue, boss lairs worth bringing friends to, and two battlestars the live game never let anyone fly.
+Right now that means 12,209 cards, 58 star systems, the original's full equipment catalogue, boss lairs worth bringing friends to, two battlestars the live game never let anyone fly, and an operator console that can spawn any hull in the catalogue as a fighting NPC — so a Pegasus really can slug it out with a Cylon outpost while you watch.

 It does **not** contain the game.
 You need your own copy of the client.